amyreyespdx/writing-samples/docs/sample-gsg.md

 # Technical Writing Sample: Getting Started Guide

 *This writing sample is adapted from a Getting Started Guide that I created for an employer.
-I have removed or modified certain content for brevity and to preserve confidentiality.*
+I have removed or modified certain content for brevity and confidentiality.
+The sample is intended for review only; it is not a working set of instructions.*

 *The original guide was created in XMetaL/SDL Trisoft and published in HTML on the company's website.*